 Breaking Down the Project’s Costs and Pluses

-Cost-benefit analysis helps businesses determine if a project makes financial sense.
-It compares the costs of the project with the potential benefits.
-To do this, all project costs like initial investment, operational expenses, and risks must be identified.
-Similarly, potential benefits such as increased revenue, cost savings, and intangible improvements should be considered.
+Cost-benefit analysis helps businesses determine whether a project makes financial sense.
+It compares the project’s costs with its potential benefits.
+To do this, all project costs, such as initial investment, operational expenses, and risks, must be identified.
+Similarly, potential benefits, such as increased revenue, cost savings, and intangible improvements, should be considered.
 Quantifying each cost and benefit by assigning monetary values allows for comparison.

 Project management software can track these over time for accurate valuation.